Mary Agria: Recent years

 Community building remains an important undercurrent in her novels, the power of relationships to promote growth and change.
 A church organist since her early teens, after "retiring" to Long Island, New York, Agria served as organist/music director of several churches — a background she put to good use in her novel, Vox Humana: The Human Voice.
 One of her many accomplishments as a church music director was producing and directing a fully staged medieval mystery play, Nativity, from her script compiled from several early manuscripts.
 She also learned to weave for Vox Humana, seeing strong ties between music and that ancient art form.
 A love of community gardening in the northern Michigan summer Chautauqua community of Bay View inspired her 2006 best-selling novel, Time in a Garden — a love song to the aging process, spirituality and gardening.
 In Transit, about lives and families in transition, was researched on travels with her husband in their motor home, including a 2007 coast-to-coast book tour.

-As mother of four daughters and a growing brood of grandchildren, the healing power of love, family and community runs through her work.
+She is a mother of four daughters and has several grandchildren.
+Themes of family and community are present in her work.